testdrivenio/django-ecs-terraform/README.md

    the Django container.
 Run
    `docker exec -it <container ID> python manage.py migrate`.

+1. Now you can open `https://your.domain.com/admin`.
+Note that `http://` won't work.

 1. You can also run the following script to bump the Task Definition and update the Service:

     ```sh